-Wednesday 27th September 3:30pm - 6:30pm
+Wednesday 12th August 3:30pm - 7:30pm

 If you are unable to approach or contain a dog, contact Council.
 Never put yourself at risk if you are unsure of a dog as even small or seemingly friendly dogs may bite when frightened.

-If you are unable to approach or contain a dog, contact Council (internal link).
 Never put yourself at risk if you are unsure of a dog as even small or seemingly friendly dogs may bite when frightened.

-If you see a roaming dog and do not want to or are unable to approach the dog then call Council (internal link) and report a roaming dog giving its current location and description.
+If you see a roaming dog and do not want to or are unable to approach the dog then call Council and report a roaming dog giving its current location and description.

-You may take a cat to a vet or the Wingecarribee Animal Shelter (internal link) if it is causing a nuisance on your property.
-However, keep in mind that there are laws that determine when you are legally allowed to remove or seize a cat (external link).
+You may take a cat to a vet or the Wingecarribee Animal Shelter if it is causing a nuisance on your property.
+However, keep in mind that there are laws that determine when you are legally allowed to remove or seize a cat.